RakuyoKit/RaLog/README.md

 > [中文](https://github.com/rakuyoMo/RaLog/blob/master/README_CN.md)

- `RaLog` is a protocol-oriented and highly customizable lightweight logging framework.
+`RaLog` is a lightweight, highly customizable, protocol-oriented logging framework.

- By using the framework to provide default types or custom management classes, you can quickly build your own log component.
+By using the types provided by the framework, or custom management classes, you can quickly build your own logging component.

 ## Prerequisites

-- **iOS 10 or later**.
+- Devices running **iOS 10** and above.
-- **Xcode 10.0 or later** required.
+- Compiled with **Xcode 10** and above.
-- **Swift 5.0 or later** required.
+- **Swift 5.0** and above.

 ## Install